Joe Biden on Trump Acquittal: 'Substance of the Charge Not in Dispute'

 — Breitbart News (@BreitbartNews) February 14, 2021

-The president has remained largely silent on the empeachment process and trial to date, choosing his statement Saturday to lay out his observations.
+The president has remained largely silent on the impeachment process and trial to date, choosing his statement Saturday to lay out his observations.

 “Even those opposed to the conviction, like Senate Minority Leader McConnell, believe Donald Trump was guilty of a ‘disgraceful dereliction of duty’ and ‘practically and morally responsible’ for provoking the violence unleashed on the Capitol,” Biden continued, before going on to repeat his calls for unity to “end this uncivil war and heal the very soul of the nation.”